adrelanos/aeternity-wiki/Glossary.md

 ### Confirmation

-A confirmation means that the blockchain transaction has been verified by the network.
+A confirmation means that the Blockchain transaction has been verified by the network.
 This happens through a process known as mining, in a proof-of-work system.
 Once a transaction is confirmed, it cannot be reversed or double spent.
 The more confirmations a transaction has, the